keltia/fetiche-rs/docs/SCHEMA.md

        a.name     AS antenna_name,
        s.name     AS site_name,
        s.timezone AS timezone
-FROM acute.installations AS i,
+FROM installations AS i,
-     acute.antennas AS a,
+     antennas AS a,
-     acute.sites AS s
+     sites AS s
 WHERE (i.antenna_id = a.id)
   AND (s.id = i.site_id) COMMENT 'Find the site for each drone points.'
 ```